 The De Bello Gallico likely originated in reports (called commentarii) to the Senate detailing Caesar’s actions in Gaul.
 Their compilation into one text should not be seen as the creation of a history per se; the title instead indicates material for future historians to turn into beautiful prose, though certain stylistic devices become more common in later sections.

-The contents of the Caesar’s portion cover his campaigns from 58–52, while Hirtius’ addition covers the years 51–50.
+The contents of Caesar’s portion cover his campaigns from 58–52, while Hirtius’ addition covers the years 51–50.
 The books typically narrate the various Gallic and Germanic tribes Caesar conquered because of rebellion or refusal to submit to Roman authority.
 Caesar also shows interest in ethnography, and begins the whole work with a brief ethnographic and geographical overview, while in book V Caesar touches upon the Britons and in book VI he describes the customs of the Germans.

 Caesar was also interested in scholarship and linguistic theory.
-He penned the De Analogia (On Analogy), dedicated to Cicero, in which he argued for a rational approach—as opposed to a historical approach—to grammar and syntax.
+He penned the De Analogia (On Analogy), addressed to Cicero, in which he argued for a rational approach—as opposed to a historical approach—to grammar and syntax.

 Legacy